Last updated: November 23, 2022

 Two people having a meeting

-The way to issue shares in a Limited Liability Company is to do a contribution of capital.
+The way to issue shares in a Limited Liability Company is to contribute capital.
 This is done simply by transferring money or property to the company.

 There is also an operating agreement, which is like a shareholder’s agreement between the members.

-The company can issue different classes of LLC shares if authorized by the state it operates.
-This allows more than one class of membership interests with different economic or voting rights.
+In our case, our company issued different classes of LLC shares as authorized by the Nevada state.
+This allowed more than one class of membership interests with different economic or voting rights.

 FAQs